Myrddin-Wyllt/DarkIce/README.md

 + xfwm theme now integrated and included
 + xfwm title text shadow frame added and title text recolored for further contrast improvements
 + xfwm titlebar top is now resizable across the entire width (NB: Font size cannot be greater than 12)
-+ Added proper gecko-based browser theming (NB: If you want a specific website fixed, mention it here or on github)

 Known Issues:
 =============